How to Quit the Morning Cigarette Routine

 • The first cigarette of the day is both a nicotine-dependence signal and a routine signal.
 It often happens before the person has made any real choice.

-• In one large study, time to first cigarette had a stronger relationship to quit success than any other single Fagerström nicotine-dependence measure source.
+• In one large study, time to first cigarette had a stronger relationship to quit success than any other single Fagerström nicotine-dependence measure the NIH.

 • The same research found that people who waited longer after waking were more likely to quit successfully.